pvanand07/Resume-Dashboard/README.md

 # HR Candidates Dashboard

-A React TypeScript application for HR professionals to browse, filter, and evaluate job candidates based on their resumes and skills.
+A beautiful, modern React TypeScript application for HR professionals to manage job candidates.
+This dashboard enables filtering, sorting, and comparison of thousands of resumes, with AI-powered recommendations that rank candidates based on your specific job requirements.

 ## Screenshots